 The Galapagos Islands consists of 19 volcanic islands and is a province of Ecuador.Located almost 1000 kilometer of its coast, it is home to many unique animals seen nowhere else in the world.
 The islands, which have their own ecosystem are the ultimate natural zoo, where animals like the Giant tortoise, the marine iguana, and the blue-footed booby roam around freely without fear for humans.
 The islands were a big influence for the nature researcher Charles Darwin, who later published on the origin of species based upon his research on the Galapagos Islands animals.
 In 1959, 97 percent of the Galapagos islands were declared as National Park, and it later became recognized as UNESCO world heritage.
-The Galapagos Islands are truly a unique place on earth, and a great travel destination.
+Now it makes for a great holiday travel destination and famous for the wide range of island tours.

 Around 1000 kilometres off the Ecuadorian coast lies the Galapagos archipelago, a group of volcanic islands that were formed around 4 to 5 million years ago.
 It is generally accepted that they were mainly formed by accretion of lava as result of underwater volcanic eruptions.
 The islands are the tops of shield volcanoes and exist entirely of basalt.